-Siklos® is an antimetabolite, indicated to reduce the frequency of painful crises and to reduce the need for blood transfusions in adults and pediatric patients, 2 years of age and older, with sickle cell anemia with recurrent moderate to severe painful crises.
+Siklos® is the FIRST & ONLY FDA-approved dissolvable hydroxyurea-based medication that reduces the frequency of painful crises and the need for blood transfusions in adults and children, 2 years of age and older, with sickle cell anemia with recurrent moderate to severe painful crises.
+Please see About Siklos® for more information.

 Yes.
 Siklos® received FDA approval in December 2017.